S. A. Group: History

 On 18 October 2018, managing director of S.A.
-Group Shahabuddin Alam was arrested by the Criminal Investigation Department over irregular loans.
+Group of Industries, Shahabuddin Alam was arrested by the Criminal Investigation Department over irregular loans.
 S.A.
-Group is one of the largest loan defaulters in Bangladesh with total outstanding loans exceeding 35 billion taka.
+Group of Industries is one of the largest loan defaulters in Bangladesh with total outstanding loans exceeding 35 billion taka.
 Bank Asia sued him for defaulting on a 280 million taka loan with EPZ Police Station in Chittagong.
 He was detained on the Bank Asia case from 2014 over the import of crude palm oil.
 Alam was also sued by Prime Bank which had alleged that he transferred ownership of his mortgaged properties to his children and other close relatives.
 The Bank is owned 840 million taka by SA Oil Refinery and Samannaz Super Oil, owned by Alam.
 Pubali Bank sued Alam and his wife for dishonoring a check and they owe 2.75 billion taka to the bank.
 Pubali Bank also requested Bangladesh Bank to remove Alam as a director of Mercantile Bank because by law a loan defaulter cannot be director of a bank.
 Ashrafuzzaman Ansari, Dhaka Metropolitan Magistrate, sent Alam to jail.
 Anti-Corruption Commission sued him in October 2018 over loan embezzlement from The Farmers Bank Limited.
 Alam announced his intention to sell his stake of Mercantile Bank to the Dhaka Stock Exchange on 1 September 2020.
 He was removed from the post of director of the bank in 2017.

-Bangmata International Squash Tournament was held in Chittagong in March 2022 courtesy of SA Group.
-Through this tournament, SA group became known.
+Bangmata International Squash Tournament was held in Chittagong in March 2022 courtesy of SA Group of Industries.
+Through this tournament, SA group of Industries became known.
 Ten countries participated here.
 A total of 48 players including 32 male and 16 female players from India, Pakistan, Sri Lanka, Iran, Canada, Malaysia, Australia, Kuwait, Egypt and Bangladesh competed in this tournament.
 At that time, the organization claimed that they have brought back a game lost from Bangladesh through this tournament.